Speed limits in the United States by jurisdiction: Oklahoma

 Existing speed limits on rural turnpikes like the Will Rogers Turnpike, main segment of the H.E.
 Bailey Turnpike, Cimarron Turnpike and Chickasaw Turnpike will not be changed as part of this action.

 On August 3, 2020, the Oklahoma Transportation Commission approved increasing the speed limit from 70 to 75 mph on nearly 400 miles of I-35 and I-40.
 The sections on I-35 are from the Texas border to the OK 74 overpass south of Purcell and from just north of the Oklahoma/Logan County line to the Kansas border.
 On I-40, the speed limit will be increased from just west of Sallisaw to just east of Shawnee, from just west of Yukon to just east of Weatherford, from Clinton to just east of Elk City and from just west of the junction with OK 34 to the Texas border.

+On April 26, 2022, the Oklahoma Turnpike Authority approved raising posted speed limits to 80 mph on another 23 miles of the Indian Nation Turnpike from MM 70 to MM 93.

+On April 4, 2023, the Oklahoma Turnpike Authority approved raising posted speed limits to 80 mph on another 143 miles of turnpikes: